mikepthomas/mikepthomas.github.io/src/data/markdown/printer-voron-1.8.md

 > Image &copy; 2020 [Voron Design](https://www.vorondesign.com/)

+The bottom compartment is designed to hold the high voltage components such as the main power supply, the power supply for the Raspberry Pi and Neopixel light strips, and Solid State Relay (SSR) for the heated bed.
+I will also be placing a [BigTreeTech 24V UPS module](printer-voron-1.8-mods.md#btt-ups-24v-din-mount) to add capacators across the 24V supply to smooth out the power supplying the MCUs.

 #### :white_check_mark: Skirts

 | Item                                                                                                                            | Quantity | Material                                                | Size   | Weight | Cost  |      Printed       | Notes                                                                                                                              |